adamtow/geocuts/docs/English.md

 As Cronios lets you automate your iOS device based on time, Location Triggers does the same for locations!

 ## Background
-Today, you can use products like Find My Friends, Reminders, IFTTT, Launch Center Pro, and now Location Triggers for Cronios to perform some action when you enter (or exit) a location.
+Today, you can use apps like Find My Friends, Reminders, IFTTT, Launch Center Pro, and now Location Triggers for Cronios to perform some action when you enter or exit a location.
 There are pros and cons to each of these apps:

 - **Location Triggers**
     - Pros: Works in the background.
 Automatically sends text messages and runs shortcuts.
 Dedicated interface for managing your Location Triggers.
     - Cons: Requires Cronios be running for background operation.
-Getting Location and sending text messages requires switching back to Shortcuts app temporarily.
+Getting Location and sending text messages requires switching back to Shortcuts app.
 - **Find My Friends**
     - Pros: Sends notifications automatically and works in the background.
     - Cons: Requires recipients have Find My Friends installed and an iOS device.
 Cannot run shortcuts automatically.